geomesa/geomesa-nifi/README.md

 # GeoMesa NiFi

 GeoMesa-NiFi allows you to ingest data into GeoMesa using the NiFi dataflow framework.
-Currently, the following datastores are supported:
+Currently, the following data stores are supported:

 * Accumulo
 * HBase
 * Kafka
 * FileSystem (HDFS, S3)
+* Redis
+* Arbitrary GeoTools data stores (e.g. Postgis)

 # Building from Source